BRIGHTLAB/ReactNativeTemplate/README.md

 Guidelines for using the react native template

-this reposetry will guide you to setup a new react native app from scratch.
+this repository will guide you to setup a new react native app from scratch.

 you can run the below code to install the template